savonet/book/quickstart.md

 ```

 If you are on a system such as Ubuntu, the default configuration prevents
-Icecast from running (because people want to ensure that you have properly
+Icecast from running, because they want to ensure that you have properly
-configured it).
+configured it.
 In order to enable it, before restarting, you should set

 ```
 ENABLE=true